javierjulio/textarea-autosize/README.md

       $('.js-auto-expand').textareaAutoExpand();
     </script>

 Any presentation details can and should be controlled through CSS.
 In the following example the textarea has an initial height of one line of text with a maximum height of 90px that was determined based on the font-size and line-height so it was even and thus no text would be cut off.
 If you want the textarea to grow infinitely as it does on Facebook just simply remove the maximum height.
+You can use a larger minimum height and once you enter enough lines of text it auto expand as expected.

     textarea {
       border-radius: 6px;